Arvind Sawant

-Arvind Ganpat Sawant (born 31 December 1951) is an Indian politician from the Shiv Sena (UBT) party who have served as Minister of Heavy Industries and Public Enterprises from 30 May 2019 to 11 November 2019.
-He is Member of Lok Sabha since 2014.
-On 11 November 2019, Sawant quit as union minister in Modi government due to ongoing power tussle between Bharatiya Janata Party and Shiv Sena in follow up to 2019 Maharashtra Legislative Assembly election.
+Arvind Ganpat Sawant (born 31 December 1951) is an Indian politician from the Shiv Sena (UBT) party who has served as Minister of Heavy Industries and Public Enterprises from 30 May 2019 to 11 November 2019.
+He is a Member of Lok Sabha since 2014.
+On 11 November 2019, Sawant quit as union minister in the Modi government due to ongoing power tussle between Bharatiya Janata Party and Shiv Sena in the follow up to 2019 Maharashtra Legislative Assembly election.

 Early life

 Sawant was born on 31 December 1951 to Ganpat Pandurag and Aashalata Ganpat Sawant.
 He has received a B. Sc. degree from Bhavan's College of Mumbai.
-His family are middle-class.
+His family is from a middle-class background.
 Prior to joining politics, he worked as an engineer with the state-owned Mahanagar Telephone Nigam Limited, the largest landline provider in Mumbai and Delhi.

 Political career

 Early politics

 In 1968, Sawant started his political career with Shiv Sena as a 'gat pramukh', the lowest rank of the party hierarchy.
 During this time, he worked as a polling agent and also participated in various protests which were organized by the party.
 He also joined Sthaniya Lokadhikar Samiti, which worked to demand jobs for the local people.